kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

   - 1. C++ API: `Connection::setQueryTimeOut(uint64_t timeoutInMS)`
   - 2. CLI: `:timeout [timeoutValue]`

-**Interrupt:** You can also interrupt your queries and can stop your long runing queries manually.
+**Interrupt:** You can also interrupt your queries and can stop your long running queries manually.
 There are two ways to do this:
   - C++ API: `Connection::interrupt()`: interrupt all running queries within the current connection.
   - CLI: interrupt through `CTRL + C`

 Note: The Interruption and Query Timeout features are not applicable to `COPY` commands in this release.

 [^1]: We set `num_workers` to 16 when running the PyG in-memory setup.
-Since Kùzu does not currently work with multiple workers in Python, we limit `num_workers` to 1 when sampling from Kùzu but internally Kùzu scans in parellel with 16 threads.
+Since Kùzu does not currently work with multiple workers in Python, we limit `num_workers` to 1 when sampling from Kùzu but internally Kùzu scans in parallel with 16 threads.
 [^2]: Internally, PyG coverts the edge list to CSC format for sampling, which duplicates the graph structures in memory.